frasercrichton/website-lake-alice-psychiatric-hospital/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 https://codesandbox.io/s/three-fiber-zoom-to-object-camera-controls-solution-final-sbgx0?file=/src/App.js

 ## Sources

-FAO: Sasha Hartmann-Hughes

-Kia ora Sasha,

-Not sure if you are still at Archives but we spoke a while back about a project I'm working on with one of the survivors of Lake Alice Child and Adolescent Unit.
-I'm currently working on a new version of our website and I was wondering if it would be possible to order some high resolution scans of some images?
-The website is non-commercial so should fit with the terms of use.
-If you could give me a rough idea of how much it would be for teh scans that would be great.

-The images are as follows:

 Title: Mental Hospitals.
 Publicity Caption: Administration block, Lake Alice Psychiatric Hospital, Marton.
 Photographer: Mr Cleal.
 Archway Item ID:R24730915